Funny-mad-Peeea/ScaiIlp/doc/readme.txt

      can be implemented in a derived class and has an empty default implementation.
 But currently, there is no need for this, so we do not extra lines of code for this feature.

-(b) If your solver is based on an LP-Solver and obtains its model via this solver, then you should derive from ILPSolverOsiModel like Cbc does.
+(b) If your solver is based on an LP-Solver it communicates with via the OsiSolverInterface and if your solver obtains its model via this LP-solver,
+    then you should derive from ILPSolverOsiModel like Cbc does.

 (c) As a last option, you can derive from ILPSolverInterfaceImpl and implement all the virtual methods yourself.